Sakthipavithran16/Youtube_Data/README.md

 ````

-* The channel data is colleted with the help of CHANNEL_ID  which is retreived from the user Input
+* The channel data is collected with the help of CHANNEL_ID  which is retreived from the user Input

 * Then PLAYLIST_ID from channel data is used to get the list of VIDEO_IDs.